 Advanced glycation end products (AGEs) are what causes stiffening of blood vessels, macular degeneration, and loss of suppleness and elasticity of the skin.

-Other tips for good skin:
+Other tips for good skin

-- Always use sunblock – no amount of sun is good for your skin
+- Always use sunblock – no amount of sun is good for your skin.

-- Exfoliate – removes dead skin
+- Exfoliate – removes dead skin.

-- Apply a moisturizer – helps prevent dryness and wrinkles
+- Apply a moisturizer – helps prevent dryness and wrinkles.

-- Be calm – stress will age you
+- Be calm – stress will age you faster than anything, so learn to relax.

 1. Heinrich U, Gärtner C, Wiebusch M, Eichler O, Sies H, Tronnier H, Stahl W. Supplementation with beta-carotene or a similar amount of mixed carotenoids protects humans from UV-induced erythema.
 J Nutr.
 2003 Jan;133(1):98-101.
 PMID: 12514275